Discover it® Miles review

 discontinued

-If you’re looking for more immediate gratification, you might appreciate the CardName intro bonus offer: enjoy a one-time bonus of 75,000 miles once you spend $4,000 on purchases within three months from account opening, equal to $750 in travel.
+If you’re looking for more immediate gratification, you might appreciate the CardName intro bonus offer: enjoy a limited-time bonus of 75,000 miles once you spend $4,000 on purchases within the first three months of account opening, plus receive a one-time $250 Capital One Travel credit in your first cardholder year – that’s equal to $1,000 in travel!
 That said, with Discover it® Miles, if you put all your purchases on the card it’s not hard to see how you could equal or surpass that offer thanks to Discover’s match after the first year.

-Similar to Discover it® Miles, you won’t pay foreign transaction fees with CardName, but you will pay a $95 annual fee.
-You will earn slightly more, two miles per $1 spent with the CardName, but you also have that annual fee to offset.
+Similar to CardName, you won’t pay foreign transaction fees with CardName, but you will pay a annual_fees annual fee.
+You will earn slightly more, unlimited two miles per $1 spent on every purchase with the CardName, plus earn five miles per $1 spent on hotels, vacation rentals and rental cars booked through Capital One Travel, but you also have that annual fee to offset.

-If you’re looking for simplicity and don’t want to worry about earning enough to offset an annual fee, Discover it® Miles is likely a better choice.
+If you’re looking for simplicity and don’t want to worry about earning enough to offset an annual fee, CardName is likely a better choice.

 CardName is an excellent card for the non-brand-loyal credit card user who values simplicity along with travel flexibility.
 Do keep in mind, however, that Discover isn’t quite as widely accepted overseas as Visa and MasterCard, so plan for that accordingly.
 And If you do take CardName with you abroad, you’ll be relieved to not have to face any foreign transaction fees.